Pulitzer prize winning playwright

 August Wilson was a Pulitzer Prize winning playwright whose most famous work was a series of plays called The Pittsburgh Cycle.
 He won the Pulitzer Prize in 1985 for Fences – which also received a Tony Award – and in 1990 for The Piano Lesson.

-Following his death in 2005 the Virginia Theatre in New York was renamed in his honour and is the first Broadway theatre to be named after an African-American.
-He is also honoured by the August Wilson Center for African American Culture in Pittsburgh and August Wilson Way in Seattle.
+Following his death in 2005 the Virginia Theatre in New York was renamed in his honor and is the first Broadway theatre to be named after an African-American.
+He is also honored by the August Wilson Center for African American Culture in Pittsburgh and August Wilson Way in Seattle.

 The Pittsburgh Cycle